 Instead of telling an advertiser “Joe, Nancy, and Tom like Ford F-150s,” it might say, “these IP addresses browse trucks all day long.”

 #2.
 Google Cloud

 Google Cloud is going head-to-head with the cloud giants Amazon (AWS) and Microsoft (Azure).

 Currently, Google is third in the cloud Infrastructure-as-a-Service (IaaS) with its 9% share of the cloud market.

 Some cloud experts believe that Google Cloud is “the market’s fiercest challenger” because of the way that customers can access and engage with Google engineers for co-development.

 While this may be difficult to scale, this feature is causing more AI- and machine learning-focused companies to choose Google Cloud over AWS and Azure.

 However, gaining share of the cloud market is a tough business.
-While Cloud revenue grew 47% YoY in Q4, it lost the company $5.61 billion during 2020.
+While Cloud revenue has grown steadily over recent years, the operation remains unprofitable.